 Returning or Transferring Students from a post-secondary school in Hawai'i (i.e., UH Manoa, UH Hilo, UH West Oahu, Other Community Colleges, Chaminade, HPU, etc.)

-- Documentation of two measles, mumps, and rubella immunizations
+Provide documentation of immunity to measles, mumps, and rubella (MMR)

-Persons claiming religious exemption to immunization requirements must sign a waiver form and provide a letter claiming the exemption status from a recognized religious organization.
+Persons claiming religious exemption to immunization requirements must sign a Religious Exemption Waiver Form (PDF) .
 There are NO religious exemptions to Tuberculosis clearance requirements.

-The LCC Student Health Center offers the TB test as well as the MMR immunizations.
+The Leeward Community College Student Health Center offers the TB test as well as the MMR immunizations.
 The TB test is offered during normal clinic hours, except on Thursdays.
-The MMR immunizations are offered during normal clinic hours.
+The MMR immunizations are offered during normal clinic hours, Tuesdays-Fridays.
 For women of child-bearing age, the MMR vaccine is only given while on menses, on some form of birth control, or with a negative pregnancy test on the day of administration.
 No appointment is necessary.

 Health clearance forms can be faxed to: (808) 455-0267, mailed, or sent via a secure email using FileDrop (see procedures below):

 FileDropping (Securely emailing) Your Medical Records: